mwlang/flowmor_router/README.md

 * if a model belongs_to another model, then use ActiveRecord's Reflections to automatically build richer routes
 * scan sub-directories under static to build nested pages that the static_controller can serve.
 * instead of routing *all* RoutableRecord's, add "routable" scope that defaults to *all* but can be easily changed by redefining the :routable scope on the descendant model class.
+* potentially optimize the route generator to only update the routes that actually changed (currently all routes are triggered to reload).

-Don't hold your breath for me, though.
+Please don't hold your breath for me, though.
 Unless [I need 'em for a specific project](http://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it), they won't happen.
 If you need it, implement and contribute back with pull request.
 I'll take enhancements as long as they're test covered and don't break backwards compatibility.

 ## Testing

-Testing makes use of a dummy Rails app, which can be found under test/dummy folder.
-The test scripts for this app is under test/dummy/test and you'll find many of the examples presented above as working examples in this dummy app.
+Testing makes use of a dummy Rails app, which can be found under [test/dummy folder](https://github.com/mwlang/flowmor_router/tree/master/test/dummy).
+The test scripts for this app is under [test/dummy/test](https://github.com/mwlang/flowmor_router/tree/master/test/dummy/test) and you'll find many of the examples presented above as working examples in this dummy app.

 To test for the first time, you'll need to initialize the database with: